mlibrary/about-vermont/src/content/publish-with-us.md

 templateKey: publish-page
 title: Publishing Partnerships
 ---
-The UVM Press collaborates with leading scholars and scholarly societies to develop innovative publishing projects.
+The University of Vermont Press collaborates with leading scholars and scholarly societies to develop innovative publishing projects.
 Affiliation with the University of Vermont is not a prerequisite for publishing with the UVM Press.

 We partner with scholarly societies and their representatives to establish new, diamond open access journals or to transition existing journals to a diamond open access platform.
 We also partner with scholars at all career stages to develop books and book series in their areas of expertise.